Fiserv/banking-hub/docs/implementation-notes/autoImport.md

-# Implementation Note for EnumTable Add
+# Implementation Note for EnumTable Add 1
 This section provides the provider-specific Request and Response schema along with the implementation notes for the applicable fields.
 <!--
 type: tab
-titles: PRM, PRC, DNA
+titles: PRM, PRC, DNA,
 -->
 # Request Schema
 |Field Name|Allowed Values|Implementation Note|